 The Company accounts for stock-based compensation using the fair value method, which requires the Company to measure stock-based compensation based on the grant-date fair value of the awards and recognize the compensation expense over the requisite service period.
 The Company recognizes compensation expense net of actual forfeitures.
-To date, the Company has granted or assumed stock options, restricted stock awards ("RSAs"), time-based restricted stock units ("RSUs"), performance-based restricted stock units ("PSUs"), and restricted stock units that may be earned subject to the Company's total shareholder return ranking relative to the software companies in the S&P Software and Services Select Industry Index ("S&P Index") over a specified performance period or periods and, in select cases, are subject to certain performance conditions ("TSR PSUs").
-RSAs, RSUs, PSUs, and TSR PSUs are collectively referred to as "Stock Awards."
+For the periods presented, the Company has granted time-based restricted stock units ("RSUs"), performance-based restricted stock units ("PSUs"), and restricted stock units that may be earned subject to the Company's total shareholder return ranking relative to the software companies in the S&P Software and Services Select Industry Index ("S&P Index") over a specified performance period or periods, service periods, and, in select cases, performance conditions ("TSR PSUs").
+RSUs, PSUs, and TSR PSUs are collectively referred to as "Stock Awards."

-The fair value of the Company's RSAs, RSUs, and PSUs is equal to the market value of the Company's common stock on the date of grant.
-These awards are subject to time-based vesting, which generally occurs over a period of four years.
+The fair value of the Company's RSUs and PSUs is equal to the market value of the Company's common stock on the date of grant.
+These awards are subject to time-based vesting, which generally occurs over a period of three to four years.
 The Company recognizes compensation expense for awards that contain only service conditions on a straight-line basis over the requisite service period, which is generally the vesting period of the respective awards.
-The Company recognizes the compensation expense for awards that contain either performance conditions, market conditions, or both using the graded vesting method and a portion of the expense may fluctuate depending on changing estimates of the achievement of the performance conditions.
+The Company recognizes the compensation cost for awards that contain either performance conditions, market conditions, or both using the graded vesting method and a portion of the expense may fluctuate depending on changing estimates of the achievement of the performance conditions.

-The fair value of the Company's stock options and TSR PSUs are estimated at the grant date using the Black-Scholes model and Monte Carlo simulation method, respectively.
-The assumptions utilized under these methods require judgments and estimates.
-Changes in these inputs and assumptions could affect the measurement of the estimated fair value of the related compensation expense of these stock options and stock awards.
+The fair value of the Company's TSR PSUs is estimated at the grant date using the Monte Carlo simulation method.
+The assumptions utilized under this method require judgments and estimates.
+Changes in these inputs and assumptions could affect the measurement of the estimated fair value of the compensation expense of the related stock awards.
 Compensation expense associated with TSR PSUs will be recognized over the vesting period regardless of whether the market condition is ultimately satisfied; however, the expense will be reversed if a grantee terminates prior to satisfying the requisite service period.
-For TSR PSUs containing an additional performance condition, a portion of the expense may fluctuate depending on changing estimates of the achievement of the performance conditions.
-All TSR PSUs vest at the end of a three-year period.
+For TSR PSUs containing an additional performance condition, a portion of the expense may fluctuate depending on estimates of the achievement of the performance conditions.
+All TSR PSUs will vest at the end of a three-year period.